• blogangle-right

 How to Achieve CMMC Certification: Navigating Compliance from Start to Finish

-How Secureframe can help you hit the 2025 CMMC deadline
+How Secureframe can help you get ready before the CMMC deadline

-With this rulemaking milestone and enforcement imminent, the window for preparation is closing fast.
-If you’re a defense contractor, your organization needs to be ready for a third-party assessment sooner rather than later.
+With this rulemaking milestone and enforcement imminent, the window for CMMC preparation is closing fast.
+If you’re a defense contractor or subcontractor, your organization needs to be ready for a Level 1 or 2 assessment sooner rather than later.

 Secureframe can help you fast-track your assessment readiness with everything needed to meet CMMC requirements in one centralized platform:

-• Automatically assess compliance gaps and collect and organize evidence from across your tech stack to support all 110 requirements and 320 assessment objectives
+• Automatically assess compliance gaps and collect and organize evidence from across your tech stack to support all 15 requirements for Level 1 or 110 requirements and 320 assessment objectives for Level 2

 • Generate your SSP, POA&M, and SPRS score without relying on spreadsheets and manual formatting